aptech/docs/docs/CR-lnpdfn.rst

 ----------------
 .. function:: lnpdfn(x)

-    :param x: , data.
+    :param x: data.
     :type x: NxK matrix or N-dimensional array

-    :returns: z (NxK matrix or N-dimensional array) log-probabilities.
+    :returns: z (*NxK matrix or N-dimensional array*) log-probabilities.

 Remarks
 -------

-This computes the log of the scalar Normal density function for each element of x. z could be computed by the following GAUSS code:
+This computes the log of the scalar Normal density function for each element of *x*. *z* could be computed by the following GAUSS code:

 ::

    z = -ln(sqrt(2*pi))-x .* x / 2;

-For multivariate log-probabilities, see lnpdfmvn.
+For multivariate log-probabilities, see :func:`lnpdfmvn`.

 Examples